 Private account selected

 If you have selected a private account during Office 365 authorization, an error will occur.
-This is because Microsoft currently only supports authorization for business accounts.
+This is because the current Microsoft protocol only supports authorization for business accounts.

 To solve this problem, just restart the authorization using a business account.